 There now follows a presentation of the illustrative cost results of combining values for the various elements discussed earlier in this section.
-The revised long-range cost illustrations, which are subject to continual testing, refinement, and adjustment, are presented in chart 1 and in table 18.
-These exhibits commence with the year 1955.
+The long-range cost illustrations, which are subject to continual testing, refinement, and adjustment, are presented in chart 1 and in table 19.